kendy-hub/International_Debt-Data-Analysis./README.md

 - **Analysis Significance:**  Key findings can provide valuable insights into debt sustainability and economic vulnerabilities among nations.
 Identifying trends in debt accumulation can help in forecasting future economic conditions and implementing corrective policies.

 ---

-### **Documentation Process:**
+### Documentation Process:

-1. **Data Exploration:**

-   - Review dataset structure and columns.
-   - Identify key fields such as `country`, `debt_amount`, `debt_indicator`, and `principal_repayment`.

-2. **Query Execution:**
+# 1.Data Exploration:
+Examine dataset columns and format and undersatand to extract the objectives needed Recognize dominant fields such as debt_indicator, debt_amount, country, and principal_repayment.

+ # 2.Query Execution:
-   - Run each SQL query in a structured manner.
+Run all SQL queries in a structured manner.
-   - Validate outputs and refine queries if necessary.
+Check outputs and refine queries if necessary.

-3. **Insights & Analysis:**
+ # 3.Insights & Analysis:

-   - Summarize notable findings (e.g., highest debtor country, common debt indicators, trends in repayments).
-   - Compare trends across different debt indicators and regions.
+Summarize key findings for example  repayment patterns, common debt indicators, leading debtor country.This is to Contrast repayment patterns by different debt indicators and regions.

-4. **Final Report Preparation:**

-   - Compile all results and insights.
+# 4.Final Report Preparation:
-   - Document key observations and potential areas for further investigation.
+Integrate all findings and results by documenting key observations and potential avenues for future research.